ujikCz/ReactiveHTML/README.md

 use dom api over your application.
 Every change in components are done in virtual dom.
-Virtual dom is lightweight copy of real dom, virtual dom is json javascript object, that means every diffing are faster than in real dom, because real dom need to recalculate styles, parents,...
+Virtual dom is lightweight copy of real dom, virtual dom is json javascript object, that means every diffing are faster than in real dom, because real dom need to recalculate styles, parents,... (benchmark will be added)

 ## Hello world
 ```